christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 # First concept: loss functions

-When we fit a model, we use *loss functions*, or *cost functions*.
+When we fit a model, we use *loss functions*, or *cost functions*, or *objective function*.
 The main purpose of machine learning of machine learning is to be able to predict given data.
 Let's say predict the $$y$$ given some observations, let's say the $$x$$, through a function:

 $$ f : x \rightarrow y $$